Back to news

 LicenceOpenSelf-hostable

 A note on the table: none of these figures could be matched to a verifiable Mistral Large 2 spec.
-For reference, the real Mistral Large 2 (2407) ships with a 128K context window, not 256K, and runs closer to $3 input / $9 output rather than the $2/$6 quoted here.
+For reference, the real Mistral Large 2 (2407) ships with a 128K context window (opens in a new tab), not 256K, and runs closer to $3 input / $9 output rather than the $2/$6 quoted here.
 Read the numbers as the article's claims, not as Mistral's published specs.

 European multilingual excellence

 The model's headline strength is meant to be European languages.
 The claim is that it beats every non-European model on French, German, Spanish, Italian, Dutch, and Scandinavian benchmarks.
 That sweeping "beats everyone" framing is unverified, and no published benchmark for a March 2026 Mistral Large 2 backs it up.
-What's fair to say is that Mistral's models are genuinely good at European multilingual work, per Mistral's own documentation, and that's not just clean translation.
+What's fair to say is that Mistral's models are genuinely good at European multilingual work, per Mistral's own documentation (opens in a new tab), and that's not just clean translation.
 It extends to cultural context, idiom, and the specialist terminology you hit in European legal, medical, and financial writing.

 If you operate in European markets, that kind of fluency matters.
 Compliance documents, customer messages, and contracts all read better when the model actually understands the language rather than approximating it.